Q: Who owns and develops DisplayPort Standards?

-A. DisplayPort 1.3 was published in September, 2014 and defines the new normative requirement and informative guideline for component and system design.
-Most DisplayPort products currently available in the market today (as of January 2015) were built to the previous version, DisplayPort v1.2a.
+A. DisplayPort 1.4 was published in March, 2016 and defines the new normative requirement and informative guideline for component and system design.
+Most DisplayPort products currently available in the market today (as of May 2016) were built to the previous version, DisplayPort v1.2a.
 Testing that is performed for DisplayPort device certification is also still based on the DisplayPort v1.2a Standard (devices must be certified to use the DisplayPort logo).
-Products built to DisplayPort 1.3, as well as compliance testing based on DisplayPort 1.3, should become available within 2015.
+Products built to DisplayPort 1.4, as well as compliance testing based on DisplayPort 1.4, should become available in 2017.

 A. DisplayPort was originally developed as the next generation personal computer display interface and is now available on a wide range of tablets, notebooks, and desktop computers as well as monitors.
 It is now also becoming available on digital televisions, including some 4K TVs, as a display input.